FAQs

 Q: Is there a payment plan or do I need to pay in full?

-There is no payment plan available for original paintings from one of my collections or for the purchase of prints.
+Payment plans are available for original paintings from one of my collections.

 -